PaulKGrimes/cbpi-RescaledActor/README.md

 a certain power setting.
 Although the various PWM logic controllers allow you to set a maximum power output, this may be useful with other controllers.

-If you really want to, you can cascade multiple ``RescaledActors``, and you setting minimum and maximum values outside the 0-100% power range will work as long as the values that are passed to a real actor are in the 0-100% range.
+If you really want to, you can cascade multiple ``RescaledActor``s, and you setting minimum and maximum values outside the 0-100% power range will work as long as the values that are passed to a real actor are in the 0-100% range.